 Tip 8: Avoid the classic pitfalls

 Many companies have gone through the process of introducing the Balanced Scorecard.
-It’s a good idea to do some research to get a feeling for your organization’s particular situation.
-This will help avoid some of the classic pitfalls.
-Typical mistakes that companies have made in the past include:
+It’s a good idea to do some research.
+Get a feeling for the situation in your organization.
+This helps to avoid classic pitfalls.
+Typical mistakes are:

 - Senior management is not convinced and shows little commitment

 - The Scorecards are developed by ‘the happy few’